-It’s an age old tale in the garden, you planted one cute little Black Eyed Susan in a perfect spot.
-Then a couple seasons later, you have hundreds of little ones popping up everywhere.
+It’s an age-old tale in the garden, you planted one cute little Black Eyed Susan in a perfect spot.
+Then a couple of seasons later, you have hundreds of little ones popping up everywhere.
 This can be maddening for the tidy, organized gardener.
 Read more to learn how to deadhead Black Eyed Susans for control, as well as the pros and cons of cutting blooms on Rudbeckia plants.

 Do You Deadhead Black Eyed Susans?